 When it comes to the consequences of understocking or overstocking your stores, there is one that overshadows every other repercussion.

-In short, it all boils down to money.
+In short, it boils down to money.
 More importantly, it's the loss of potential sales and profit.

-Let’s look at the consequence of overstocking on an item to further illustrate our point.
-As we alluded to in a previous article on why space management matters, it doesn’t matter if the product you stock is popular to not; if you have too much of it, you’ve overinvested.
-As a result, you won’t have enough shelf space (both in-store and in your storeroom) for the stock that actually sells and makes you money.
+As we alluded to in another article on why your retail space management matters, it doesn't matter if the product you stock is popular.
+If you have too much of it, you're overinvested.

 Understocking your store has the same effect.
-When a customer walks into your store looking for a product only to hear that it's out of stock, they're frustrated.
-A direct result is the loss of that sale and potentially that customer too.
-It becomes a more significant problem when that single loss is added up over an extended period, and you find it multiplied 5, 10 or 20 times per week or month.
+If a customer visits your store looking for a product only to hear that it's out of stock, they're frustrated.
+A direct result is the loss of that sale and potentially that customer and any other purchases they would have made during that initial visit.

 1. Understand what consumer demand looks like per product

 Before you look at what products you should stock and which categories to focus on, you need to understand consumer demand.

 So how do you do that?
 Simple.
 It's all about getting to know your customers.